Rare Flags Challenge: Can You Spot the Details?

 Accuracy matters less than understanding how you reached your conclusion.

-What changes after completing the advanced level
+What changes after finishing

 After finishing this level, your way of seeing flags becomes more precise.